 According to G.R.
-Terry (P. & Hasibuan, 20stateates that motivation is a stimufors in a person to take actions taken by everyone to achieve or fulfill all their desires.
-Furthermore, work motivation can be said to be an employee behavior that can be formed because of factors that can influence employees to behave towards various types of work carried out and to direct and motivate employees to achieve the goals set by the organization.
-Furthermore, the definition of empowerment is based on the opinion of Musriadi (2019), which is a form of activity that provides power to a person or group that is sustainable, dynamic, and carried out synergistically to encourage the participation of all available and possessed potentials in an evolutive manner.
-Employees are able to do their jobs well and optimally if they are able to do empowered well.
-The embodiment of good empowerment requires encouragement to generate enthusiasm in work, namely work motivation.
-Motivation stimulates employee empowerment.
-The research that intersects with this research is the research on the relationship between work motivation and empowerment has been carried out by Lumbanraja (2020) where the research that has been carried out has the result that there is a significant influence of Motivation on Empowerment.
+Terry (P. & Hasibuan, 2017) states that motivation is a stimulus in a person to take actions taken by everyone to achieve or fulfill all their desires.
+Furthermore, work motivation can be said to be an employee behavior that can be formed because of factors that can influence employees to behave towards various types of work carried out and to direct and motivate employees to be able to achieve the goals that have been set by the organization.
+Furthermore, the definition of empowerment is based on the opinion of Suhendra (Musriadi, 2019), which is a form of activity that provides power to a person or group that is sustainable, dynamic, and also carried out synergistically to encourage the participation of all available and possessed potentials in an evolutionary manner.
+Employees are able to do their jobs well and optimally if they are able to do empowerment well.
+The embodiment of good empowerment requires an encouragement to generate enthusiasm in work, namely with work motivation.
+Motivation serves to stimulate increased employee empowerment.
+The research that intersects with this research is the research on the relationship between work motivation and empowerment has been carried out by Fathoni, Indrayani, Indrawan, and Yanti (2021) where the research that has been carried out has the result that there is a significant influence of Motivation on Empowerment.